List of Caribbean music genres

 Caribbean music genres are very diverse.
 They are each synthesis of African, European, Asian and Indigenous influences, largely created by descendants of African enslaved people (see Afro-Caribbean music), along with contributions from other communities (such as Indo-Caribbean music).
-Some of the styles to gain wide popularity outside the Caribbean include, bachata, merengue, palo, mambo, baithak gana, bouyon, cadence-lypso, calypso, soca, chutney, chutney-soca, compas, dancehall, jing ping, parang, pichakaree, punta, ragga, reggae, dembow, reggaeton, salsa, and zouk.
+Some of the styles to gain wide popularity outside the Caribbean include, bachata, merengue, palo, mambo, baithak gana, bouyon, cadence-lypso, calypso, soca, chutney, chutney-soca, compas, dancehall, jing ping, parang, pichakaree, punta, ragga, reggae, dembow, reggaeton, Wilders, salsa, and zouk.
 Caribbean music is also related to Central American and South American music.

 The history of Caribbean music originates from the history of the Caribbean itself.
 That history is one of the native land invaded by outsiders; violence, slavery, and even genocide factor in.

 Following Christopher Columbus' landing in 1492, Spain laid claim to the entire Caribbean.
-This claim was met with dissatisfaction from both the natives and Spain's neighbors in Europe; within a few years, bloody battles between the European powers raged across the region.
+This claim was met with dissatisfaction from both the natives and Spain's neighbors in Europe; within a few years, battles between the European powers raged across the region.
 These battles, alongside the various European diseases which accompanied them, decimated the native tribes who inhabited the islands.

 Thus the Caribbean was colonized as part of the various European empires.
 Native cultures were further eroded when the Europeans imported African slaves to work the sugar and coffee plantations on their island colonies.
 In many cases, native cultures (and native musics) were replaced by those imported from Africa and Europe.

 At this point, whatever common Caribbean culture existed was splintered.
 Each of the European powers had imposed its own culture on the islands they had claimed.
 In the late 20th century, many Caribbean islands gained independence from colonial rule but the European influences can still be heard in the music of each subtly different culture.